FORMER MASSACHUSETTS PROSECUTOR

 If you or a loved one have been charged with disorderly conduct or disturbing the peace in Massachusetts, you face monetary fines and/or jail time, as well as a permanent blemish on your record.

-With an aggressive criminal defense lawyer by your side, you can get these charges reduced or dismissed altogether.
-Call the Law Offices of Thomas Kokonowski, Esq. today 413.549.0022 (Amherst) 413.585.9200 (Northampton) or 413.737.9700 (Springfield) for a Free, no obligation case review and consultation.
+Often with an aggressive defense on your side, you can get these charges reduced or dismissed altogether.
+Call today for a free consultation:

 Don’t put yourself in the position of having to explain why there is a disorderly conduct conviction on your record.